TheSaltySalmon/freeloader/README.md

 ==========

 ## What is 'freeloader'?
-This is a game project, aiming to be a simple playable single player game made for mobile devices developed in javascript/typescipt.
+This is a game project, aiming to be a simple playable single player game made for mobile devices and other platforms developed in unity/c#.

 ## Technologies used
 #### Frontend
-- phaser.js
-- typescript
-- websockets
+- nunit

 #### Backend
 - node.js